PhD in Nutritional Sciences Program Degree Requirements

 - At least 12 credits must be at the 600-level or higher, excluding 699 and 800

-3) Teaching Experience – All PhD students are required to complete a teaching experience.
+3) Teaching Experience – All PhD students are required to complete a teaching experience (1 semester for students who posses a masters degree, 2 semesters for students who posses a bachelors degree).
 The teaching experience is guided by a faculty member.
 A teaching experience agreement is required.
 Click here to view the teaching agreement.
 The reaching Rubric will guide evaluation and be discussed with the student and sent to the graduate chair.
 If unsatisfactory, another teaching experience will-be completed and reevaluated.

 4) Comprehensive Examination & Dissertation Proposal- pass a proposal defense & comprehensive exam to demonstrate advanced scholarship in the field